kaayru/readmore-wordpress-theme/README.md

-Readmore
+UTalk
 ===

-Thank you for downloading the `Readmore` WordPress theme!
+Thank you for downloading the `UTalk` WordPress theme!
 For documentation and demo, please head over to http://wp-themes.vincentballut.fr/themes/utalk/.

 Happy blogging!<br />
 Vincent